zephyros-dev/media-server/README.md

 ## PC

+### Intel AMT support

+- It's possible to control the PC remotely from BIOS via Intel AMT
+- Setup:

+1. Enable Intel AMT
+2. Enable the integrated GPU in the BIOS in case of using a discrete GPU (NVIDA, AMD)
+3. Set the integrated GPU as the default GPU in the BIOS
+4. Use [Intel software](https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/default.htm?turl=WordDocuments%2Ftoolsusingkvm.htm) for setting up KVM (remote mouse and keyboard) to the PC

 ### Boot from Nvme

 - I used a HPZ230 for the server with an NVME hard drive in the PCIE slot.